-The individual courses in Tufts University’s Online Graduate Certificate Programs are designed to meet the needs of working professionals and others interested in expanding their knowledge, enhancing their skill set, or improving their marketability in order to advance in their career.
-Students from around the globe learn from the school's renowned faculty, collaborate and network with fellow students, and receive expert instruction on a schedule that is compatible with the needs of busy students.
+The individual courses in the Online Graduate Certificate Programs are designed to meet the needs of working professionals and others interested in expanding their knowledge, enhancing their skill set, or improving their marketability in order to advance in their career.
+You'll work with students from around the globe to learn from the school's renowned faculty, collaborate and network, and receive expert instruction on a flexible schedule that is compatible with your busy life.

 Flexible Course Options

-Students are welcome to take as many, or few, courses as they want to meet their own needs and interests.
+You can take as many, or few, courses as they want to meet their own needs and interests

-You will earn academic credit for each course successfully completed.
+Earn academic credit for each course successfully completed

-Upon completion of three courses, students will earn a Certificate of Graduate Studies from Tufts University.
+Upon completion of three courses, you'll earn a Certificate of Graduate Studies from Tufts University

 Online courses at the Friedman School are characterized by small class sizes, engaged faculty members, and rigorous coursework.
 The certificate courses are highly interactive, so students can expect their teachers to be not just a lecturer, but facilitators of student learning and active participants.
 While the nature of online learning allows students flexibility and convenience with their studies, the courses are not self-paced.
 Each student is expected to participate in course activities and discussions every week.